etsy/deployinator/README.md

 #### log_and_shout

 Output an announcement message with build related information.
-Also includes hooks for Email and IRC.
+Also includes hooks for Email.

     log_and_shout({
         :old_build  => old_build,